zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 invoking the `Outlet` component within the parent component instead of any of our child components, so we can't pass props in our usual way.

-The answer is to create a Context Provider using the `useContext` hook.
+The answer is to create a Context Provider using React's `useContext` hook.
-Fortunately `react-router-dom` already has this feature built in!
+Fortunately `react-router-dom` already has this feature built in to `Outlet` components via the `useOutletContext` hook!

 We can pass data to our `Outlet` component via a `context` prop, then access it in whatever child component needs the data using the `useOutletContext` hook.